maturner/CPU_Scheduling/README.md

 	7. simulator: the executable cpp file built from the 'make' command

+	8. simulator_example: the given binary from the course website, used to compare against

 II.
 Unusual/Interesting Features:
 	Honestly, I'm just happy the thing works right now